HelloYouAgain/BuildyourBuild/README.md

 # BuildyourBuild
-BuildyouBUild is a web application to make life easier when you want to follow a guide to league of legends.
-You do not have to return to minimize the game and losing those precious seconds of time or sometimes several minutes to have a bad computer.
+BuildyouBUild is a web application to make life easier when you want to use a guide to league of legends.
+You do not have to  minimize the game and losing those precious seconds.

 ## Technologies:
  -Angularjs
  -Bootstrap
+ -Ajax

 ## Demo:
-This is the demo application: <a href="http://loldevelopers.github.io/BuildyourBuild/#">Demo</a>
+This is the demo application: <a href="http://buildyourbuild.esy.es/#">Demo</a>

 ## Disclaimer